-A credit card is safer than carrying cash, and it comes with affordable fees and a long interest-free period, as well as many added benefits and rewards programs.
+A credit card is safer than carrying cash, and can come with affordable fees and a long interest-free period, as well as many added benefits and rewards programs.

 That is why it is prudent to avoid this option when managing your finances.
 However, sometimes you need to spend more money than you have available.
 In this case, you can use a credit product.
 You just have to ensure that you will spend the money in a disciplined way and stick to a clear repayment plan that you have devised in advance.

 Find out how to borrow effectively and responsibly with credit cards, which are quick and convenient to use.

 The credit products available at present fall in two categories based on the repayment term.
 Take a closer look at these categories to decide which one to opt for in the different instances when you need cash.

 These credit products typically have a term from 16 days to 5 years.
 Virtually all types of unsecured loans and credit lines belong to this category.
 The list includes personal loans, rent to buy deals and consumer leases and credit cards and store cards.
 Some secured loans like car loans fall into this category as well.

 The main types of long term loans are home loans, home equity loans and debt consolidation loans.
 The main reason for the longer term is the larger amount of money which you can borrow.
 The other reason is that these loans are secured with an asset, which is typically the house of the borrower.

 The range of long term loans available to consumers in Australia is growing, but they should be approached carefully due to the risk of asset loss which the borrower faces.

 How do Credit cards work exactly?